Two large-scale laser systems are currently being upgraded and built at the Central Laser Facility at the Rutherford Appleton Laboratory, UK.

-Vulcan is one of the most powerful lasers in the world and the ultra-high intensity laser interactions it can generate result in extreme conditions of matter!
-This allows scientists to carry out fundamental experiments exploring laboratory astrophysics, fusion mechanisms for energy and photo-induced nuclear reactions.
+The high intensity laser interactions achieved by these systems will allow scientists to carry out fundamental experiments exploring laboratory astrophysics, fusion mechanisms for energy and photo-induced nuclear reactions.
 During the interaction laser energy can also be converted to other forms of radiation and the mechanisms by which this is done are investigated with experiments on ion source development for medical application and x-ray source development for ultra-fast imaging.

-Direct contribution to the development, testing and integration of new diagnostics and equipment will be part of this placement.
+The post holder will directly contribute to the development, testing and integration of new diagnostics and equipment.
 This may involve designing and constructing hardware, and/or software development.
-We will encourage our placement student to contribute project ideas corresponding to individuals skills and interests.
+You are encouraged to contribute project ideas corresponding to your skills and interests.

-Placement students should have a good grasp of basic physics concepts (e.g. optics, electromagnetism).
-An interest in this field, and demonstrate knowledge above the expected undergraduate level would be required.
+Candidates must have a good grasp of basic physics concepts (e.g. optics, electromagnetism).
+The ideal applicant would have an interest in this field, and demonstrate knowledge above the expected undergraduate level.
 Lab experience beyond standard undergraduate labs is highly desirable.
-Are you self-motivated and have the ability to work autonomously as well as within a small team?
+They should be self-motivated and have the ability to work autonomously as well as within a small team.

-Drive and a passion for science are definitely a positive attribute, and good communication skills are vital.
+Drive and an enthusiasm for science are definitely a positive attribute, and good communication skills are vital.
 Previous experience in a customer facing environment and the ability to manage self and others would also be beneficial.
-There is a requirement to be computer literate, having at least a working knowledge of MS Office applications.
+The post holder must be computer literate, having at least a working knowledge of MS Office applications.
 An interest and previous experience in programming is useful, but not essential.

 We've signed the Gradcracker feedback pledge.

 (This means that we will supply feedback if requested after an interview.)